Skip to main content

 1. Group disability insurance through your work or an association

-Your company may offer an LTD plan as part of your employee benefits package.
+Your company may offer an LTD plan — along with other voluntary benefits like dental, vision, and life insurance — as part of your employee benefits package.
 Or, if you're self-employed, you may be able to get disability insurance through a professional association.
 Either way, group plans can be an excellent choice: The premium is typically lower than for an individual policy because the company or association is buying for a large group of people.
-In addition, your HR department (or the association's management) will likely have more expertise and leverage than an individual would to negotiate favorable terms.
+In addition, your HR department (or the association's management) will likely have more knowledge and leverage than an individual would to negotiate favorable terms.

 Some employers may also subsidize a portion of the premiums, further lowering your cost.
 But keep in mind that when premiums are paid with after-tax dollars (which is common), then any benefit you receive down the road will typically not be taxed.
 However, if your employer pays for your coverage with pre-tax dollars, the benefits will be taxable.
 Finally, if you leave the company or association, you'll also lose your coverage in most cases.